lf-lang/lf-riot-template/README.md

 Then clone this repo onto your development machine.
 This will be your workspace for developing Lingua Franca programs.

-To get the RIoT support, in the root directory of your new repository, do this:
+The RIOT OS sources are provided as a submodule of the new repository, to fetch them do:

 ```bash
 git submodule update --init --recursive